Esri/lerc/OtherLanguages/Python/lerc/README.md

 - nBytesHint can be
   - 0 - compute num bytes needed for output buffer, but do not encode it (faster than encode)
   - 1 - do both, compute exact buffer size needed and encode (slower than encode alone)
-  - > 1 - create buffer of that given size and encode, if buffer too small encode will fail.
+  - N - create buffer of size N and encode, if buffer too small encode will fail.

 - npmaNoData is a 1D masked array of size nBands.
 It can hold one noData value per band.
 It can be used as an alternative to masks.
 It must be